If you are considering starting a YouTube channel, it’s prudent to wonder, can you still make money on YouTube? So, can you?

-Now that you’ve uploaded your first video, it’s time to keep creating content.
-You should have a hit list with a ton of video ideas, so this stage is just you pumping out some great content that solves some sort of problem for your potential viewer.
+After uploading your first video, it’s time to keep creating content.
+You should have a hit list with a ton of video ideas, so this stage is just you pumping out some great content that solves a problem for your potential viewer.

-With regards to search intent and suggestion intent videos, around 8 of these videos should be made intentionally for search intent with the remaining 2 focused on appearing in the suggested areas on YouTube.
+Regarding search intent and suggestion intent videos, around eight should be made intentionally for search intent, with the remaining two focused on appearing in the suggested areas on YouTube.

-Additionally, you do not need to make these affiliate links shorter, as YouTube will automatically cut them off in the description (the full link is still there, it’s just not fully visible, making your descriptions more readable).
+Additionally, you do not need to shorten these affiliate links, as YouTube will automatically cut them off in the description (the full link is still there, it’s just not fully visible, making your descriptions more readable).

 This brings us to the last step.

-Now that you have a decent dataset of videos, you can see what type of videos people are interested in, you can narrow down your personas even more, and you can replicate content that has done well, or expand upon a specific subtopic in your niche that is outperforming other areas.
+Now that you have a decent dataset of videos, you can see what type of videos people are interested in, narrow down your personas even more, and replicate content that has done well or expand upon a specific subtopic in your niche that is outperforming other areas.

 Keep going.
 Reaching your goals can be just one video away.